hhajime/Wavebar/README.md

 ![WaveBar_AppIcon_256px](https://github.com/hhajime/WaveBar/assets/36729917/899211b1-7dc3-4246-b167-89e65c199683.png)

-WaveBar is an intuitive and sleek audio visualizer for MacOS.
+WaveBar is an intuitive and sleek audio visualizer for Mac Users.
 Experience the perfect amalgamation of music and visual art right on your desktop!

 ## Features